samanemami/C_GB-EX/Optimization/README.md

                             if verbose then, return the progress of the search

         metric: str, default=None
-                            Use if the clf is False
-                            if metric is 'euclidean' then, it returns the euclidean distance as a score if metric is 'rmse' then, it returns the rmse as a score
+                            if clf is Flase and type_of_target =='multi-output': if metric is 'euclidean': score = euclidean distance if metric is 'rmse': score = rmse

 '''
 ```